GBHyland/APS-Process-Workflow-intermediate/new-customer-onboarding-process.md

     -	Source: ```Search```
     -	Search for and select the Claims-Team group.
 The Group attribute should now show the Claims-Team value.
     -	Press the Save button.
-11. Connect a sequence flow line from the Parallel gateway task to the Create NC Doc task.
+11. Connect a sequence flow line from the gateway task to the Create NC Doc task.
 Remove any associated sequence flow lines that connect the Create NC Doc task to any previous tasks.
+    - With this flow line selected, check the **Default Flow** check-box in the bottom configuration panel.
 12. Create a sequence flow line from the Manager Follow-Up task to the Create NC Doc task.
+With this flow selected, select the **Flow condition** attribute and configure the following condition in the pop-up menu:
+    - Condition Type: ```Simple```
+    - Depends on: ```Variable```
+    - Variable Drop-down: ```stateVerify```
+    - Operator: ```equal```
+    - Value: ```false```
 13. Save your process, redeploy your application, and test the process.